tetherscript/WinUITranslator/README.md

 # WinUITranslator
 ## Translate your WinappSDK Apps.

+> [!NOTE]
+> Requires Visual Studio 2022 with .Net 8 and WinAppSDK 1.6

-- This Visual Studeio 2022 solution contains a Translator app that translates your WinAppSDK WinUI project to the languages of your choice.
+- This Visual Studio 2022 solution contains a Translator app that translates your WinAppSDK WinUI project to the languages of your choice.
 It will scan your project, create the necesary translations, and update your Resource.resw files.
 - An OpenAI API translation function is included.
 You can translate an app for under $5 USD.
 - You can also create your own translation function to call whatever translation service you want, including local and free models!
 - Run the included sample apps.
 They have already been translated from en-US to de-DE, fr-FR and ar-SA.
 You can modify these and re-translate them to see how it works.